Find a teacher

 Blogs

 I found a new way to learn languages: blogging.
 I admit that it is not easy because instead of getting many inputs, such as reading and listening, you need to think about grammar and vocabulary when you write.
 It is a good practice because, at the end of our learning, we ought to be able to use the language actively, not passively.
-You will learn about constructing sentences and be accustomed to certain way of expressing yourself or narrating a story.
+You will learn about constructing sentences and be accustomed to certain ways of expressing yourself or narrating a story.

 I made 3 blogs for 3 languages as the following: